Contengent/MapleGamer/README.md

 # MapleGamer
 I will be working on a bot for maplestory written in python that is used to play the game based off of a given routine created in an csv file.
+All current features will be crossed out from the lists below, they are not in any particular order of priorty outside of their grouping.

 # Priority features of the bot:
 - ~~Rotating through given routine~~